 Minimally invasive glaucoma surgery (also called MIGS) refers to tiny devices that can be implanted in the eye, often at the time of cataract surgery, to help lower eye pressure in glaucoma.
 This type of procedure causes much less scarring and has fewer complications than traditional glaucoma surgery.

-The iStent device lowers eye pressure.
+The iStent inject® device lowers eye pressure.
 It allows fluid to flow more easily out of the eye into the natural collection channels that normally drain fluid away from the inside of the eye.
 The iStent is implanted in the drain of the eye, and creates a pathway that bypasses the part of the drain that is most resistant to fluid outflow.
 This assists in maintaining eye pressure at a normal level.

-Am I a good candidate for the iStent procedure?
+Am I a good candidate for the iStent inject® procedure?

 For more detailed information on Glaucoma and how Glaucoma is diagnosed and treated please select a topic below: